Discovery of Critical Thresholds in Mixed Exposures and Estimation of Policy Intervention Effects using Targeted Learning: Simulations

-We multiple each bias estimate by $\sqrt{n}$ to ensure the rate of convergence is at or faster than $\sqrt{n}$.
-For each ARE estimate we calculate the variance and subsequently the mean-square error as: $\text{MSE} = \text{bias}^2 + \text{variance}$.
-MSE estimates were also multiplied by $n$.
-For each ARE estimate we calculate the confidence interval coverage of the true ARE parameter givent the oracle region and the ARE given the data-adaptively determined region applied to $P_0$.
-For the TMLE pooled estimates these are lower and upper confidence intervals based on the pooled influence curve.
-For the k-fold specific coverage, we take the mean lower and upper bounds.
-For the harmonic pooled coverage, we calculate confidence intervals from the pooled standard error.
-In each case, we check to see if the ground-truth rule ATE and data-adaptive rule ATE are within the interval.
-Lastly, we compare the data-adaptively identified region to the ground-truth region using the confusion table metrics for true positive, true negative, false positive and false negative to determine whether, as sample size increases, we converge to the true region.
+For each ARE estimate we calculate the confidence interval coverage of the true ARE parameter given the oracle region and the ARE given the data-adaptively determined region applied to $P_0$.
+For the TMLE pooled estimates, these are lower and upper confidence intervals based on the pooled influence curve.
+For the k-fold-specific coverage, we take the mean lower and upper bounds.
+In each case, we check to see if the ground-truth rule ARE and the data-adaptive rule ARE are within the interval.

-These performance metrics were calculated at each iteration, where 50 iterations were done for each sample size $n =$ (200, 350, 500, 750, 1000, 1500, 2000, 3000, 5000).
-It was ensured that, for each data sample, at least one observation existed in the ground-truth region to ensure confusion table estimates could be calculated.
-CVtreeMLE was run with 5 fold CV (to speed up calculations in the simulations) with default learner stacks for each nuisance parameter and data-adaptive parameter.
-Our data-adaptive parameter for interactions was the tree with the max ARE (positive coefficient) for each variable set in the ensemble.
+Lastly, we compare the data-adaptively identified region (the region determined by our recursive partitioning algorithm to be the minimal region amongst all regions) with the ground-truth region (built into the DGP) using the confusion table metrics for true positive, true negative, false positive, and false negative to determine whether, as the sample size increases, we converge to the true region.
+Similarly, we compare the expected outcome for the minimum region calculated in our recursive partitioning algorithm to the true minimum outcome to ensure that our estimates are converging to the truth.
+These performance metrics were calculated in each iteration, where 100 iterations were performed for each sample size $n =$ (200, 350, 500, 750, 1000, 1500, 2000, 3000, 5000).
+It was ensured that for each data sample, at least one observation existed in the ground truth region to ensure that confusion table estimates could be calculated.
+CVtreeMLE was run with a 10-fold CV with default learner stacks for each nuisance parameter and data-adaptive parameter.